Top

 Once the area is heated, use your wet rag to cool the pipe down.
 This will help to prevent the solder from melting too quickly.

 Use your pliers to grip the end of the copper pipe.
-Apply pressure and twist the pipe back and forth until the solder begins to loosen.
+Apply pressure and twist the pipe back and forth until the solder loosens.

-Once the solder is loose, use your wire brush to remove any residual solder from the pipe.
-Be sure to brush in the same direction as the grain of the metal.
+Once the solder is loose, use your wire brush to remove residual solder from the pipe.
+Be sure to brush in the same direction as the metal's grain.

-If there are any stubborn pieces of solder remaining, you can use sandpaper to remove them.
+If stubborn pieces of solder remain, you can remove them with sandpaper.
 Just be careful not to damage the pipe in the process.

-Once all of the solder has been removed, use a clean cloth to wipe down the pipe and remove any debris.
+Once the solder has been removed, use a clean cloth to wipe down the pipe and remove any debris.

 And that's it!
-You've successfully removed the solder from copper pipe.
+You've successfully removed the solder from the copper pipe.
 Wasn't that easy?
-Just be sure to take your time and follow the steps carefully and you'll be soldering like a pro in no time.
+Just take your time and follow the steps carefully, and you'll be soldering like a pro in no time.

 Myths and Misconceptions

-There are a few myths and misconceptions about removing solder from copper pipe.
+There are a few myths and misconceptions about removing solder from copper pipes.
 Let's debunk some of the most common ones:

 Myth: You need to use acid to remove solder from copper pipe.

 This is not true!
-Acid can actually damage your pipes, so it's best to avoid it altogether.
-Stick to the methods outlined above and you'll be able to remove solder without any problems.
+Acid can damage your pipes, so it's best to avoid it altogether.
+Stick to the methods outlined above, and you can remove solder without any problems.

-Myth: You need to use a soldering torch to remove solder from copper pipe.
+Myth: You must use a soldering torch to remove solder from copper pipe.

 Again, this is not true!
-You can actually use a variety of methods to remove solder, including a soldering iron, a heat gun, or even a hair dryer.
+You can use various methods to remove solder, including a soldering iron, a heat gun, or a hair dryer.
 Just be careful not to overheat the pipe.

-Myth: You need to use special tools to remove solder from copper pipe.
+Myth: You must use special tools to remove solder from copper pipe.

 Nope!
-All you really need are some basic household items, like a soldering torch, pliers, and a wire brush.
-With these simple tools, you'll be able to remove solder from copper pipe like a pro.
+You only need essential household items, like a soldering torch, pliers, and a wire brush.
+With these simple tools, you can remove solder from copper pipe like a pro.

 Wrapping Up

-We hope this article has been helpful in teaching you how to remove solder from copper pipe.
-Be careful when using any type of heat on the pipe, as too much heat can damage it.
+We hope this article has taught you how to remove solder from copper pipes.
+Be careful when using any heat on the pipe, as too much heat can damage it.
 Thanks for reading!
 If you need help with plumbing, contact us!